eesilas/unihiker-docs/docs/wiki/Examples/PythonCodingExamples/AdvanceExamples/5_License_Plate_Recognition.md

 ![](img/5_License_Plate_Recognition/1692675829807-df9e3074-c792-46de-a6cf-32155c10c88b.png){width=400， style="display:block;margin: 0 auto"}

 ## **Code**
-To begin, the license plate recognition folder should be imported by dragging and dropping the Chineselyscense_plate_detection_decognition folder into the 'Files in the line blank board' folder.
+To begin, the license plate recognition folder should be imported by dragging and dropping the Chineselyscense_plate_detection_decognition folder into the 'Files in the line UNIHIKER' folder.
 Next, the '0-Install_dependency.py' program file in the 'Chineselyscense_plate_detection_decognition' should be opened by double-clicking on it.
 Then, click the run button in the upper right corner and wait for automatic installation to complete.
 Finally, a new project file with the name "1-read_number_test.py" should be created in the same level directory as "0-Install_dependency.py".

 Tip 1: Please refrain from modifying the folder path and leave it as it is (under root).